pragyasingh1729/MachineLearing/README.md

 - **Part 7**: Working on New York City Taxi Fare Prediction

 Explore each part to delve into specific machine-learning concepts and applications.

+## Andrew Ng notes
+Summarized and significant points extracted from each lecture of Andrew Ng's Stanford series on YouTube.
+These notes highlight essential equations and core concepts presented in the CS-229 2018 lecture series.